funkonaut/funkonaut.github.io/_posts/1111-01-02-recommended-setup.md

 <br><br><br>

 ## Blind Users
-We recommend the following settings for screen readers and the OpenSCAD application for blind learners new to OpenSCAD:
+We recommend the following settings for screen readers, we do not have any OpenSCAD application recommendation aside from the recommendation for all for blind learners new to OpenSCAD:
 <br><br>

-### Screen Reader Settings
 **Note: We use JAWS but NVDA should be similar, if you are an NVDA user please let us know on our [github page](https://github.com/funkonaut/openSCAD_lessons) any issues or differences that you experience*
-1.
-<br><br>

-### OpenSCAD Settings
-1.
+1. Turn on read all punctuation
+2. If you are using a braille display make sure to have it set to uncontracted Braille (????
+IS THIS TRUE???)
 <br><br><br>

 ## Low Vision Users